Performance of the CMS electromagnetic calorimeter in pp collisions at $\sqrt{s}$ = 13 TeV: The ECAL signal reconstruction

 Large anomalous signals (``spikes'') in isolated crystals are observed in EB during $\Pp\Pp$ collisions~\cite{Petyt:2012sf} attributed to direct ionization of the APD silicon by particles.
 To reject spikes, selections are applied based on the ratio of the energy deposition in the central crystal and its four nearest neighbours, and, for energy deposits greater than 2\GeV, based also on the time information.
 Additional details on coping with the spikes are discussed in Section~\ref{subsec:performance:trigger}.

 The average noise levels in the EB and EE are shown in Fig.~\ref{fig:NoiseAndThresholds}.
 The electronic noise is uniform in EE, and the large variation in the energy equivalent noise along $\eta$ and in time in EE is due to the amplification of the electronic noise due to large laser correction values.
-The root-mean-square (RMS) of the noise along $\phi$ for channels at a given $\eta$ is typically about 30\%, but it can increase by up to 100\% for $\abs{\eta}>2.5$.
+The root-mean-square (RMS) of the noise along $\phi$ for channels at a given $\eta$ over its mean value is typically about 30\%, but it can increase by up to 100\% for $\abs{\eta}>2.5$.
 The electronic noise in the EB increases with time due to the increase of the radiation-induced APD dark current, shown in Fig.~\ref{fig:NoiseAPD}.
 The continuous line in the figure shows the prediction of an APD ageing model, which is in good agreement with the measurements.

 After the removal of anomalous signals, the remaining hits, designated ``PF rechits'', are input to the global event reconstruction that uses the particle-flow (PF) algorithm~\cite{Sirunyan:2017ulk} to reconstruct and identify the high-level objects (electrons, photons, jets, and {\Pgt} leptons), and to estimate the missing transverse momentum for the event.
 An energy threshold is applied to the PF rechits to reduce the noise contamination shown in Fig.~\ref{fig:NoiseAndThresholds}.
 In this step of the reconstruction, energy deposits in crystals are built around the crystal with the highest energy within its $3\times3$ matrix of neighbouring crystals, known as a ``seed crystal''.
 The seed crystal is required to have a reconstructed amplitude greater than 230 (600)\MeV in the EB (EE) and a transverse energy $\ET>150\MeV$ in the EE.
+A topological nearest-neighbour clustering around seed crystals is then performed.

 The crystals' energy can be shared between clusters with a weight calculated based on the distance between the crystal and the centres of the clusters assuming a Gaussian profile of the energy deposition.
 In addition, the energy from the ES is assigned to the clusters in the EE using a geometrical matching procedure.
 The ES pulse is sampled every 25\unit{ns}, and three samples are used to reconstruct the deposited energy in the silicon strips by means of weighted sum of the samples~\cite{Chatrchyan:2013dga}.
 The clusters in the EB and EE are aggregated to form ``SuperClusters'', or SCs, which correspond to the energy deposition from electrons and photons.
 Details of the formation of electron and photon clusters, including algorithms and corrections, are described in Ref.~\cite{EGM17001}.
 Corrections to these clusters are applied to take into account the effects of boundaries between detector modules and to obtain a uniform response across the detector.
 Additional corrections based on multivariate techniques are applied to electrons and photons.
 These techniques use shower shape variables, energy, and pileup multiplicity to improve the energy resolution~\cite{EGM17001}.